inside.ewu.edu

 HIST 290HISTORY TODAY: ISSUES AND PRACTICES5

-Required Experiential Learning–choose one of the courses below5
+Required Experiential Learning–choose two of the courses below (study abroad can also fulfill this requirement)8-10

 PUBLIC HISTORY